tokkonopapa/WordPress-IP-Geo-Block/README.md

 code from an IP address.
 There are two types of API which support only IPv4 or both IPv4 and IPv6.
 This plugin will automatically select an appropriate API.

-3. If you have installed one of the IP2Location plugin ( [IP2Location Tags][IP2Tag],
+3. If you have correctly installed one of the IP2Location plugins ( [IP2Location Tags][IP2Tag],
     [IP2Location Variables][IP2Var],
     [IP2Location Country Blocker][IP2Blk]
-) correctly, this plugin uses its local database prior to REST APIs.
+), this plugin uses its local database prior to the REST APIs.

 4. Custom validation function can be added using `ip-geo-block-validate` filter hook with `add_filter()`.